watspeed/cloud-computing-security-essentials/lab1/lab1-guide.md

 ```

 > [!CAUTION]
-> Using <sudo> runs commands in superuser mode which allows the command that is executed in this mode to change critical configurations and files in the operating system.
+> Using `sudo` runs commands in superuser mode, which allows the command that is executed to change critical configurations and files in the operating system.
-> Consequantly, best practice for using superuser mode is:
+> Consequently, best practice for using superuser mode is:
-> + Limit the use of the superuser mode to the bare minimum commands that need superuser priviligaes
+> + Limit the use of the superuser mode to the bare minimum commands that need superuser privileges
-> + Only run commands that you trust and know what they do exactly
+> + Only run commands that you trust and fully understand

-### 3. Extracting Machine Information
+### 3. Extracting machine information

 Several common Linux commands help us extract information about the machine.